 Simultaneously, they show how many cities, despite the hegemony of Alexander’s successors, still claimed a certain amount of autonomy.
 Although collaboration in political or military matters was often impossible, and a certain amount of rivalry still existed, cities clearly used the available institutional instruments – and even developed new ones – to forge relationships between them.

 I will interpret these developments from an innovative theoretical framework.
-A concept like globalization, for instance, usually used for large-scale cultural convergence in the modern world, may be useful in interpreting the processes at hand in the Hellenistic period.
-The notion of mediatization, the idea that a society in which a particular medium is increasingly used is shaped by it to a certain extent, could on the other hand help us understand the function of inscriptions in this process.
-Another important concept for my research is Benedict Anderson’s imagined community, which poses processes through which a group of which the members do not necessarily know each other can still feel connected in a way (like the modern nation).
+A concept like globalisation, for instance, usually used for large-scale cultural convergence in the modern world, may be useful in interpreting the processes at hand in the Hellenistic period.
+The notion of mediatisation, the idea that a society in which a particular medium is increasingly used is shaped by it to a certain extent, could on the other hand help us understand the function of inscriptions in this process.
+Another important concept for my research is Benedict Anderson’s imagined community, which proposes mechanisms through which groups of which the members do not necessarily know each other can still feel connected (like in modern nation-formation).

 To gain insight into these processes, I have developed a method to approach the function of inscriptions through three aspects of media strategies employed in their publication.
 Read more about this in the following sections: